 Allergies, Dust & Indoor Air Quality in Kids’ Rooms

 This is where misinformation is common, so clarity matters.
 Carpet itself isn’t the enemy for allergies.
 Poor cleaning habits and the wrong pile type are.
 In children’s bedrooms, carpets can actually help indoor air quality when chosen and maintained correctly.
-They trap airborne dust instead of letting it circulate, as long as that dust is removed regularly.
+They trap airborne dust rather than letting it circulate, provided they are regularly cleaned.
+For allergy-conscious families, look for:

 • Low to medium pile carpets, which are easier to vacuum thoroughly